Best 2 Person Tents

 There are two crisscrossing poles that make up the primary structure of the Optic 2.5 and also a third pole used for enhanced headroom.
 Overall, this makes assembling it very simple.

 Instead of just one vestibule, the Optic 2.5 actually sports two of them and they are 12-foot and six-foot in square footage.
 Additionally, there are big mesh pockets that can hold various accessories.

 Were you wondering what the 2.5 of the Optic represented?
 Well, it basically means it fits 2.5 people.
 As there is no such thing as half-a-person, this means there is plenty of extra room for you and another guest.

 Weight and Portability

-Let’s be honest; this is not a lightweight tent.
-At around six pounds in total weight, it is actually one of the heavier two-person tents out there.
+Let’s be honest; this is not a lightweight product.
+At around six pounds in total weight, it is actually one of the heavier models out there.

 If size is your biggest priority and you do not want a three-person tent, consider the Optic 2.5.
 Yes, the weight is a bit high but that is a decent tradeoff for enhanced space and durability.

 - It is built to withstand the elements

 - Built with extra room and enhanced breathability